 All OG programs are systematic, so they can only be effective if the tutor follows the program in the correct order, from start to finish.
 Be sure the tutor you are considering hiring understands dyslexia and has helped other dyslexic children successfully.

 I personally use the Barton Reading & Spelling system when I tutor students.
 I chose this system for many reasons:

 - It teaches spelling just as much as it does reading.

 - It is easy to use and follow.

-But the #1 reason why I chose this system was because it WORKS!!
+But the #1 reason why I chose this system is because it WORKS!!